Bylaws and Policies

 Section 3.
 Unbudgeted Expenses

-The board may authorize payment of up to $100 for expenses not included in the budget; expenditures over $100 are presented for approval to the membership.
-Requests made by a member at General Meetings for up to $100 may be approved at the meeting; requests for expenditures over $100 are referred to the board for a recommendation at the following board meeting and if approved shall be brought to the next General Membership meeting for a vote.
-(Revised 2023)
+The board may authorize payment of up to $100 for expenses not included in the budget; expenditures over $100 are presented to the Board for a vote, and then to the Membership for a vote.
+Requests made by a member at General Meetings for up to $100 may be approved at the meeting; requests for expenditures over $100 are referred to the Board for a recommendation at the following Board Meeting and if approved shall be brought to the next General Meeting for a vote.

 Article V: Officers